niliusha123/Margin-based-Softmax/README.md

-# SubCenterArcface
+# SubCenterArcface  && sphereface2
-the pytorch implementation of Sub_Arcface
+the pytorch implementation of Sub_Arcface and sphereface2

 If you find some problems, please correct me and contact me at any time